Introducing a Breast Cancer Clinical Trial,

 • What is a clinical trial?

-Clinical trials are carefully designed research studies to study whether new drugs or treatments work to control or cure a disease, symptom, side effect or improve quality of life.
+Clinical trials are carefully designed research studies to determine whether new drugs or treatments work to control or cure a disease, symptom, side effect or improve quality of life.

 • Who is conducting the trial?